-- Apply slow epoxy to one side of one the 1/8" x 1/4" x 30.5" basswood drag spars.
-Do not apply epoxy to the first 2-1/2" of this drag spar. - 2.
-Position the drag spar on the trailing edge of the foam wings so that the end that's missing epoxy is at the center of the wing. - 3.
-Repeat the process for the other basswood drag spar.
+- 1. Apply slow epoxy to one side of one the 1/8" X 1/4" x 24" basswood Drag Spars.
+Do not apply epoxy to the first 2-1/2" of this basswood Drag Spar. - 2.
+Position the Drag Spar on the trailing edge of the foam wings so that the end that's missing epoxy is at the center of the wing. - 3.
+Repeat the process for the other Drag Spar.
 Do not forget to leave off the epoxy from the first 2-1/2" of the side to be positioned at the center of the wing.
-Put a small dab of epoxy on the very end of this drag spar where it butts the first one.
-The idea is to glue the two drag spars together and to the trailing edge, but not to the area of foam in the middle 5" of the wing. - 4.
-Once positioned correctly (Refer to Diagram 1), the drag spar should be taped to the wing with short pieces of masking tape; while the epoxy is still wet.
-Place the wing back in the bottom beds (use wax paper to prevent unwanted gluing!) and weight it down to assure that everything remains straight and flat.
-Make sure that the ends of the drag spars are butting each other and align perfectly.
+But do put a small dab of epoxy on the very end of this Drag Spar where it butts the first one.
+The idea is to glue the two Drag Spars together and to the trailing edge, but not to the area of foam in the middle 5" of the wing. - 4.
+Once positioned correctly (Refer to Diagram 1), the Drag Spar should be taped to the wing with short pieces of masking tape; while the epoxy is still wet, place the wing back in the bottom beds (use wax paper to prevent unwanted gluing!) and weight it down to assure that everything remains straight and flat.
+Make sure that the ends of the Drag Spars are butting each other and align perfectly.

-5. When the epoxy has cured, position the supplied triangle shaped basswood Drag Spar Joiner on top of the wing at the trailing edge and align the two equal sides with the inside face of each drag spar (this is the side that's adjacent to the foam wing).
-Using a felt tip pen, draw a line along the long side of the Joiner, on the foam wing.(Refer to Diagram 2).
+DIAGRAM 1 INSTALLING THE DRAG SPAR 5.
+When the epoxy is cured, position the supplied triangle shaped basswood Drag Spar Joiner on top of the wing at the trailing edge and align the two equal sides with the inside face of each Drag Spar (this is the side that's adjacent to the foam wing).
+Using a felt tip pen, draw a line along the long side of the Joiner, on the foam wing.
+(Refer to Diagram 2).

-MARKING THE JOINER LOCATION
+DIAGRAM 2 MARKING THE JOINER LOCATION

-- 6. The triangular piece of foam between the line you just drew and the unglued edges of the drag spars, needs to be removed.
+- 6. The triangular piece of foam between the line you just drew and the unglued edges of the Drag Spars, needs to be removed.
 Once removed, you can glue in the basswood joiner in its place.
 Remove this triangular piece of foam by making a single cut along the line you drew on the foam.
 The triangular piece of foam should fall out.
-If epoxy ooze has glued the triangular piece to the drag spars, using your knife, cut the foam free of the drag spars. - 7.
+If epoxy ooze has glued the triangular piece to the Drag Spars, using your knife, cut the foam free of the Drag Spars. - 7.
 Test fit the Drag Spar Joiner in the triangular hole you have just created.
-The joiner should fit as tight as possible to the drag spars.
+The joiner should fit as tight as possible to the Drag Spars.
 If the joint is not tight remove the joiner and sand or smooth the offending edge and retest for a tight fit.
 The fit between the joiner and the foam wing is not as critical.
 It will be filled with glue shortly.

 8. Once you're happy with the fit of the Drag Spar Joiner, mix some 5-minute epoxy and glue it in place.
-Make sure you have positive contact between the drag spars and the joiner and enough glue to fill the gap between the foam and the joiner.
+Make sure you have positive contact between the Drag Spars and the joiner and enough glue to fill the gap between the foam and the joiner.
 (Refer to Diagram 3)